Strategic Leadership (MHR102)

 Coursework requirements

-Each student must complete three assignments; two papers and one oral presentation, individually or in a group.
+Each student must complete two assignments; one written paper and one oral presentation, individually or in a group.

 Course teacher(s)